miahanhnguyen/8-Week-SQL-Challenge/Case Study #4 - Data Bank.md

 | ------------------- |
 | 14.6340000000000000 |

-**5.What is the median, 80th and 95th percentile for this same reallocation days metric for each region?**
+**5. What is the median, 80th and 95th percentile for this same reallocation days metric for each region?**
 ````sql
     select region_id,
     percentile_cont (0.05) within group (order by(end_date - start_date)) as median,